alesky78/CryptocurrencyAlerting/README.md

 ```

 ### configure the popup action - not mandatory step
-I will give a litle by of space, to discuss about the popup alert.
+I will dedicate a litle by of time to discuss about the popup alert.
 Pratically it will generate a Dialog with the alert message and will emit a sound.
-It can be configure to move it in foreground in case you are working on another application, this is very usefull functionality becouse you can continue to do your work and then the popup will apper magically on top of your desktop! you cannot avoid to note it
+It can be configure to move the Dialog generated in foreground of your desktop in case you are working on another application, this is very usefull functionality becouse you can continue to do your work and then the popup will apper magically on top of your desktop, you cannot avoid to note it!
 Also the sound can be configured, you can remove it or you can disable the loop.
-Any specific configuration can be find on the file
+Any specific configuration can be done alterating the file
 ```
 configuration\action\popup.properties
 ```